 Victoria Island has a rich history and evidence of Indigenous habitation dating back 9,000 years.
 Archaeological evidence shows that this region was a lively trade hub around 6,000 years ago.
 Nomadic peoples lingered here to portage and exchange goods.
 The nearby Chaudières Falls (Akikodjiwan or Kîshkâbikedjiwan) held ceremonial importance, as witnessed by Samuel de Champlain in the early 1600s.

 The NCC acquired most of Victoria Island in the 1960s, and the remainder in April 2018, from Public Services and Procurement Canada.
-As the history of Victoria Island continues to evolve, it remains a significant area that represents the intersection of Indigenous culture, industrial heritage and environmental activism in the Ottawa region.
+As the history of Victoria Island continues to evolve, it remains a significant area that represents the intersection of Indigenous culture and industrial heritage in the Ottawa region.

 Victoria Island continues to be a site of cultural importance for the Algonquin people.
 Recognizing the island’s special significance to Indigenous peoples, the NCC, in partnership with the Algonquin Anishinabe Nation, anticipates establishing a site of special significance for Indigenous peoples and their cultural traditions, in keeping with the Plan for Canada’s Capital (2017–2067).
 It is recognized as part of unceded Algonquin territory, and efforts are underway to preserve and revitalize the island’s Indigenous heritage.